JIMENEZ, UBALDO

 • Before 2004 spring training, Baseball America ranked Jimenez as the #4 prospect in the Rockies' organization.
 And just before 2005 spring camp opened, the magazine again had Ubaldo as 4th-best in the Colorado system.

-During the winter before 2006 spring training, Baseball America had Ubaldo as 5th-best prospect in the Rockies' farm system.
+Before 2006 spring training, Baseball America had Ubaldo as 5th-best prospect in the Rockies' farm system.
 And in the spring of 2007, they had Jimenez at #6 in the Colorado organzation.

 • When Jimenez made his Major League debut in 2007, he had his father move in and be his roommate for the season.
-During that time, Dad would help Ubaldo, Jr. unwind by playing music and going on shopping trips.
+During that time, Dad would help Ubaldo Jr. unwind by playing music and going on shopping trips.
 They even made a trip to the mountains, although Dad came down with a bug and came to regret it.

 "I learned from my parents.
 They'd always tell me you should talk to everyone.
 It doesn't matter how poor they are, or how rich," Jimenez said.